CS 1110: Introduction to Computing Using Python

 The 32 bit version is called x86, while the 64 bit version is called x64.
 Even if you are using a 64 bit version of Windows, you must install the 32 bit version of Python.
 Many of the extra features in the Cornell Extensions will not properly work with 64 bit Python.
 If you use 64 bit Python, you will not be able to complete some of the later assignments in this class.

-In addition, make sure you have Python 2.7.8 or other version starting with 2.7, and not Python 3.3.4. or any other number starting with a 3.
-Python 3 is "bleeding-edge" software and too new to safely use in this course (particularly because it is not backwards compatible with Python 2.7).
+In addition, make sure you have Python 2.7.8 or other version starting with 2.7, and not Python 3.4.1. or any other number starting with a 3.
+Python 3 is incompatible with a lot of important libraries, and therefore not safe to use in this course.

 When you download this installation file, you may get a web page asking you to fill in some information.
 You can ignore this web page.
 You do not need to fill in the information; your download has started already.